 President Biden May Nominate A Black Woman To The Supreme Court!!!

-For the first time in history, a Black woman may sit on the supreme court.
-And, President Joe Biden is seeking out candidates.
-There are some very qualified Black women that can fill the slot.
+A Black woman may sit on the Supreme Court for the first time.
+And President Joe Biden is seeking out candidates.
+Some very qualified Black women can fill the slot.

 Who Will Be The First Black Woman On The Supreme Court?